-The Northern Territory (NT) is geographically located close to major Asian economies including China, Japan, Taiwan, Malaysia and Singapore, and as could be expected, these are some of the NT's major trading partners.
+The NT is geographically located close to major Asian economies including Japan, China, Taiwan, Indonesia and the Republic of South Korea, and as expected these are the NT’s major trading partners.
 The NT also relies on goods imports from the United States of America and the European Union, which are also identified as key trading partners.
 In this section, analysis on the NT's major trading partners is provided by calendar year, for both exports and imports.

 Please note, some of the main items of trade have been confidentialised by the ABS due to sensitivity of specific commodities and limited sources of goods and merchandise, which makes suppliers easily identifiable.